 Abandoned rental property and goods

-The most common circumstances in which a tenant vacates a property and leaves goods behind are:
+The most common circumstances in which a tenant leaves a property and does not take their belongings with them, are:

 - tenancy has ended normally